Conflict Intelligence Team

-The Conflict Intelligence Team (CIT) is an independent investigative organization, founded by a Russian opposition activist Ruslan Leviev, that specializes in open-source intelligence and human intelligence.
+The Conflict Intelligence Team (CIT) is an independent investigative organization, founded by Russian opposition activist Ruslan Leviev, that specializes in open-source intelligence and human intelligence.
 It is known for its investigations into the activities of Russian Armed Forces in conflicts such as those in Ukraine, Syria, Libya, and the Central African Republic.
 Founded in 2014, CIT has collaborated with major media outlets and faced significant threats due to its work.
 The group relocated to Georgia in 2022 to continue its operations after facing legal and physical threats in Russia.

 History

 The group was founded by Ruslan Leviev, a programmer from Surgut (Russia).
 According to him, in 2011 he noticed massive fraud in the elections to the State Duma, after which he joined activities of the Russian opposition and started the company to broadcast various events in relation to the Russo-Ukrainian War, particularly the Euromaidan protests in Ukraine.
 After the annexation of Crimea by Russia and the start of the war in Donbas, Leviev began to cover and investigate the events in these conflicts, including participation of the Russian military in them.
 At first, his group was called War in Ukraine (WiU), and in September 2015, after the start of the Russian military intervention in the Syrian civil war, it changed its name to the current one.
 CIT, with six participants, is smaller than other similar organizations and unique because all members are Russian citizens.
 The names of most members of the group are kept secret for security reasons.

 Until 2022, the group operated mainly in Russia and faced threats that included two attempts to initiate a criminal case against Leviev, a summons to the military prosecutor's office, an attack by an unknown person, phone calls with death threats, and a hacker attack by the CyberBerkut group.

 On March 5, 2022, CIT announced that it had left Russia in order to be able to continue working.
 In May, Leviev was charged in exile for violating the March 2022 fake news law, which was criticized by the Committee to Protect Journalists.

 In August 2023 the Russian government declared the group an “undesirable organization”, criminalising its work to document and investigate armed conflicts involving Russian forces.